halhen/blog/content/post/2020-09-05-trying-julia.md

 ![](/post/2020-09-05-trying-julia_files/plot.png)

 Making a long, stumbling and not very interesting long story short: turns out this was quite easy to do.
 Here follows the code I wrote.
 I put it here fully aware that I don't know how to use Julia well.
 It might be interesting for other people wanting to walk a similar path, and it will be interesting for future me to remember what I did wrong.
-Full disclosure: I've run this code in only Atom/Juno; Works-for-me(tm) quality.
+I've run this code in only Atom/Juno; Works-for-me™ quality.
 Helpful pointers appreciated [over here](https://twitter.com/hnrklndbrg/).

 # Code

 First some imports.
-After several previous R experiments, I started out with a data frame based solution in mind.
-I ended up using a regular matrix for the final data, and I only use a data frame in this one place.
-This dependency should probably be taken out.

 ```
-using DataFrames
 using Makie
 using .Threads
 ```